-If you would like to take a scenic drive and get a feel for the landscapes surrounding Airlie, complete with mountains and sugar cane flats, take a 50 km drive out to Cape Gloucester.
+If you want to take a scenic drive and get a feel for the landscapes surrounding Airlie, complete with mountains and sugar cane flats, take a 50 km drive out to Cape Gloucester.

-Drive through Hydeway Bay and stick to the coast, you’ll come up over a ridge where you start to see the most stunning coastal scenery.
-Drive to the end of the road towards the cape, and take your pick of private sandy beaches complete with palm trees.
-It's possible to swim and fish off the beach and of course, it's hard to beat strolling along the shore exploring this pocket of paradise all to yourself.
+Drive through Hydeway Bay and stick to the coast.
+You’ll come up over a ridge where you start to see the most stunning coastal scenery.
+Drive to the end of the road towards Cape Gloucester, and take your pick of private sandy beaches with palm trees.
+It’s possible to swim and fish off the beach, and of course, it’s hard to beat strolling along the shore, exploring this pocket of paradise all to yourself.

-There are a couple of resort restaurants to choose from in the area, with Montes being a favourite.
+There are a couple of resort restaurants to choose from, with Montes being a local favourite.
 Or you can simply take a picnic or start up a BBQ at Dingo Beach on your return trip.

 The Honeyeater Lookout is a small section of the Conway Circuit trail.
 A fantastic 7.5 km round trip will take you through a rolling tree-covered trail to a gorgeous lookout over the Coral Sea marina and Cannonvale coast.

-This hike is mostly uphill so a level of fitness is required.
-Please ensure you take plenty of water, insect repellent and take care in extreme heat and if it's been raining.
+This hike is mostly uphill, so a level of fitness is required.
+Please ensure you take plenty of water and insect repellent and take care in extreme heat and if it’s been raining.

 Honeyeater Lookout can be accessed from the town of Airlie.
-Walk from the Airlie Beach shops up behind the supermarket to the Kara Crescent trailhead.
-From Kara Crescent, follow the Conway circuit for 2.3km then turn right toward the Honeyeater lookout.
+Walk from the Airlie Beach shops behind the supermarket to the Kara Crescent trailhead.
+From Kara Crescent, follow the Conway circuit for 2.3km, then turn right toward the Honeyeater lookout.

-The Bicentennial Walkway is flat 6 kilometres’ path which takes you from Jubilee Pocket to Cannonvale.
+The Bicentennial Walkway is a flat 6-kilometre path which takes you from Jubilee Pocket to Cannonvale.
 The trail winds through parklands, past the lagoon and turns into a boardwalk which passes the Coral Sea Marina and literally hugs the coast.
 It’s stunning.